How to Pump up your EC2 Volume.

 Step 3.
 After selecting the volume to modify, click the “Actions” menu, and then select “Modify”.

 Step 4.
 Select the size you want to increase to.
-Remember only increase to what you really need, or a calculated future point.
-As this can get very expensive!
+Remember only increase to what you really need, or a calculated future point as this action may increase your costs.

 Step 5.
 You’ll get information prompts of what to do next, but with our aMi STACX AMIs there is really nothing to do.
 You just only have to wait for the modification process to complete.
 The AWS console will provide a status report in %percent% complete.

 Step 6.
 You can quickly verify your new pumped up volume, by SSH to CLI and running:

 You’ll get an output like this.
 You just need to identify the root volume, which will look something like: /dev/xvda1

 Step 7.
 If after the process is complete, and you stopped and restarted the instance, and it still shows the increase as NOT recognized, then you need to take one extra step.
 From command line run:

 Then run df from CLI again to verify.

 In rare cicumstances, you may have to issue a reboot.

 Check our video for an overview of the entire process.